trieule50/speech-audit-client/README.md

 The app was created with the mindset off mobile first to get the best user experience.
 As well as implementing notification when there is a success or failure action.

 ## Problem Areas
+- User Authentication - one of the issue that was presented was getting the current user information.
+With the help of the backend, I was able to store the user token key and user's email in the local storage to then later grab and used to render the front page.

+- Audio upload

 ## Future Directions
+- Working on the audio to text to render the tone.

 ## Accomplishments
 - App is responsive